ArduPilot/ardupilot/libraries/AP_Scripting/applets/Aerobatics/FixedWing/RateBased/README.md

  - the command ID from the table above
  - the timeout in seconds
- - up to four arguments as shown in the above table
+ - up to two arguments as shown in the above table

 The aerobatics system will use the location of the previous and next waypoints to line up the manoeuvre.
 You need to plan a normal waypoint just before the location where you want to start the manoeuvre, then the NAV_SCRIPT_TIME with the trick or schedule ID, a timeout that is long enough to allow the trick, and then a normal waypoint after the manoeuvre.
+You can have consecutive tricks between waypoints.
+You can use the PAUSE trick after a framing waypoint to  move the location of the beginning of the trick or to put some time between consecutive tricks.

 ## Use with "tricks on a switch"

-You can trigger the manoeuvres using RC switches, allowing you to have up to 11 tricks pre-programmed on your transmitter ready for use in fixed wing flight.
+You can trigger the manoeuvres using RC switches (or using the GCS AUX Function tab), allowing you to have up to 11 tricks pre-programmed on your transmitter ready for use in fixed wing flight.
 You can trigger the tricks in the following flight
 modes: